kategable/nx/docs/blog/2022-10-12-lerna-reborn-whats-new-in-v6.md

 ## Are you maintaining an OSS repository using Lerna?

 If you are an OSS maintainer and you use a Lerna workspace, let us know!
 Ping the Lerna team [on Twitter](https://twitter.com/lernajs) or ping [me directly](https://twitter.com/juristr).
-We’d love to have a look and help with the migration, look at the repository and make sure it is configured in the best optimal way in terms of monorepo setup and features like caching.
+We'd love to have a look and help with the migration, look at the repository and make sure it is configured in the best optimal way in terms of monorepo setup and features like caching.

 That said, as an open-source maintainer you also get unlimited free computation caching with Nx Cloud.
-So we’d love to set you up with that.
+So we'd love to set you up with that.

 ## Learn more